harsh308050/HousingHub/README.md

 ## 📱 Project Overview *(Under Development)*

 HousingHub is a mobile application that connects tenants searching for accommodations with property owners who want to list their properties.
-The app focuses on easy property discovery, seamless booking management, and direct tenant-owner communication.
+The app focuses on easy property discovery and direct tenant-owner communication.

 ## ⚙️ Tech Stack